madmurphy/libconfini/dev/docs/rationale.md

 contain commented suggestions on how to write key/values pairs, what the default values are, etc.; and these suggestions can make a clear sense while editing a plain text, but normally disappear when the text is parsed by some application.
-So, eventually, an editor would have to be able to not loose the comments, and also to recognize among comments a disabled (commented) key or an entire disabled section, and being flexible enough to support the numerous INI dialects (multiline INI files, support for single/double quotes, different delimiter symbols, nesting sections, etc.).
+So, eventually, an editor would need to be able not to loose the comments, and should also recognize among the comments a disabled (commented out) key or an entire disabled section, and should be flexible enough to support the numerous INI dialects that exist out there in the wild (multiline INI files, support for single/double quotes, different delimiter symbols, nesting sections, etc.).

 With this in mind I wrote down the first algorithms for doing the job.
 As I said, it was the project of an INI editor for GNOME (now abandoned)...
 But I